 John W. Witek, S.J.
 Prize

 The John W. Witek, S.J.
 Prize in Japanese Studies was founded in memory of Father John Witek, a historian of the Jesuit missions in East Asia and Japanese history.
-The prize honors the graduating senior who writes the best paper in any field on Japan.
+The prize honors a graduating senior who has written the best paper in any field on Japan and includes a $300 cash prize.

 The Oh Award